SSR-ds/Time-Series-with-Python/README.md

 10) Holiday modeling - Trend and Non Stationary it is multiplicative model, when data does not have any trend and its stationary it is additive model

-11) Anomaly Detection - Helps in detrmining error (y-yhat) and uncertainity (yhat_upper - yhat_lower) and plot them through a scatter plot to see the anomaly
+11) Anomaly Detection - Helps in detrmining error (y-yhat) and uncertainity (yhat_upper - yhat_lower).Further the anomaly can be plotted through a scatter plot